lotfinia/mortgage/README.rst

 (Decimal('617.71'), Decimal('491.83'))
 (Decimal('619.77'), Decimal('489.77'))

-We can find the amount of principle paid in the first year.
+We can find the amount of principal paid in the first year.

 >>> from itertools import islice
 >>> sum(month[0] for month in islice(m.monthly_payment_schedule(), 12))